School Community Council

 My name is Ryan Harris and I am the Chair of the St Gregory’s School Community Council.

-I currently have two beautiful daughter’s (Matilda and Violet) at St Greg’s in both Kindergarten and Year 2.
+I currently have two beautiful daughter’s (Matilda and Violet) at St Greg’s in both Year 1 and Year 3.

 In terms of my professional life, I have had over 20 years’ experience working in the not for profit and government sectors in both front line and management roles.
 The main focus of my work has been in the areas of Youth Engagement and Youth Development, community development, child, youth and family support, alcohol and other drugs, and outdoor education/recreation.
 Over the last 3 years I have held numerous volunteer positions, including the Northern Region representative of the Catholic School Parents Archdiocese of Canberra and Goulburn, Vice President on the board of the Youth Coalition of the ACT (the peak body for Youth Affairs in the ACT) , ACT Community Services Directorate Practice Leaders Group co-chair, and a member on the “Future of Education working group” facilitated by ACT Education and Training.